haiku/website/content/blog/zardshard/2023-05-05_[gsoc_2023]_plans_for_improving_icon-o-matic.md

 ### Get code out of the Icon library

-Currently, icon-o-matic's source is split across two directories: src/apps/icon-o-matic and src/libs/icon.
+Currently, Icon-O-Matic's source is split across two directories: src/apps/icon-o-matic and src/libs/icon.
 The latter is the icons library.
 It is, however, littered with `#ifdef ICON_O_MATIC`'s, which isn't very appropriate for a library to do!

 ### Bugfixes